There are multiple opportunities available at Pepperdine for people to get involved in sustainability on and off campus.

 Step Forward Day

 For the past 22 years, Pepperdine has come together on "Step Forward Day" to benefit the community and dedicate students to a lifetime of service.
-In 2009, more than 1,400 participants provided 4,200 hours of community service at more than 45 different locations.
+Each year roughly 1,400 participants provide 4,200 hours of community service at more than 45 different locations.
 Some of the services included brush clearing, trash pickup, and community beautification.

 GSBM Net Impact Chapter